Marjorie Lee Browne: Early life and education

+Marjorie Lee Browne was the daughter of Mary Taylor Lee and Lawrence Johnson Lee, but was raised by her father and Lottie Lee, because her mother passed away when she was two years old.
+Her father was talented at mental arithmetic and had also completed two years of college, which was rare at the time.

 She attended Howard University, majoring in mathematics and graduating cum laude in 1935.
 After receiving her bachelor's degree, she taught high school and college for a short term, including at Gilbert Academy in New Orleans.

 She then applied to the University of Michigan graduate program in mathematics.
 Michigan accepted African Americans, while many other US educational institutions did not at the time.
 After working full-time at the historically black Wiley College in Marshall, Texas, and attending Michigan only during the summer, Browne's work paid off and she received a teaching fellowship at Michigan, attending full-time and completing her dissertation in 1949.
 Her dissertation, "Studies of One Parameter Subgroups of Certain Topological and Matrix Groups," was supervised by George Yuri Rainich.
 She was one of the first African-American women in the US to earn a doctorate in mathematics, along with Evelyn Boyd Granville, who also earned a Ph.D. in 1949.
 Euphemia Haynes was the very first African-American woman in the US to earn a doctorate in mathematics, having earned hers in 1943.

 Later life and career

 After receiving her doctorate, Browne was unable to keep a teaching position at a research institution.
-As a result of this, she worked with secondary school mathematics teachers, instructing them in "modern math."
+As a result of this, she worked with secondary school mathematics teachers, instructing them in "modern math".
 She focused especially on encouraging math education for minorities and women.

 Browne then joined the faculty at North Carolina College (now North Carolina Central University (NCCU)), where she taught and researched for thirty years.
 She was also the head of the department for much of her time at NCCU, from 1951 to 1970.
 There she worked as principal investigator, coordinator of the mathematics section, and lecturer for the Summer Institute for Secondary School Science and Mathematics Teachers.

 Marjorie Lee Browne died of a heart attack in Durham, North Carolina, on October 19, 1979.
 After her death, four of her students established the Marjorie Lee Brown Trust Fund at North Carolina Central University which sponsors the Marjorie Lee Browne Scholarship and the Marjorie Lee Browne Distinguished Alumni Lecture Series.
 Since 1999, the Mathematics Department at the University of Michigan has hosted the Marjorie Lee Browne Colloquium, which annually brings a speaker "to present a talk that highlights their research but also addresses the issue of diversity in the sciences."